-- Protect and rehabilitate aquatic ecosystems, especially wetland areas, river banks, mangroves, and other key habitats with multiple ecosystems services; - Establish minimum environmental flows to maintain healthy ecosystems and aquatic biodiversity; - Sustain freshwater fisheries and aquaculture via improved management strategies and policy formulation processes, including measures for prevention of IUU; and - Support fragile and/or conflict affected countries, via a country based pilot to fully engage in the transboundary process (see below).
+- Efforts to increase water efficiency, reuse, and reduce point and non-point sources of pollution addressing both primary and emerging pollutants, along the source to sea continuum; - De-risk innovation in development through incremental finance and piloting of innovative technologies, e.g. for scalable water-reuse, water efficiency, and water pollution abatements technologies and regulations; - Nature-based approaches to improve infiltration, avoid sedimentation and erosion through integrated watershed management and sustainable land management; - Protect and rehabilitate aquatic ecosystems, especially wetland areas, river banks, mangroves, and other key habitats with multiple ecosystems services; - Establish minimum environmental flows to maintain healthy ecosystems and aquatic biodiversity; - Sustain freshwater fisheries and aquaculture via improved management strategies and policy formulation processes, including measures for prevention of IUU; and - Support fragile and/or conflict affected countries, via a country based pilot to fully engage in the transboundary process (see below).

 206. The strategy will support environmental security by allowing investments in a small number of fragile and/or conflict affected countries in transboundary basins both in foundational processes and SAP implementation.
 This aims to support actions by which decreasing natural resource pressures and water stress can contribute to decreasing fragility and allowing fragile areas and/or countries to stabilize and fully engage in regional processes, hence contributing to preventing larger regional conflict.
-GEF-IW focal area investments will seek enhancement and complimentarity with resources and investments in other focal areas and IPs (such as e.g. the LD and BD focal areas and investments in drylands within the Sustainable Forest Management IP).
+International Waters Focal Area investments will seek enhancement and complimentarity with resources and investments in other focal areas and IPs (such as e.g. the Land Degradation and Biodiversity Focal Areas and investments in drylands within the Sustainable Forest Management IP).